dentarg/auth0-blog/_posts/2017-01-20-migrating-a-php5-app-to-php7-part-one.markdown

 [PHPBrew](https://github.com/phpbrew/phpbrew) is a tool that you can use to build and install multiple versions of PHP on your machine.
 It can:

-* Build php with different variants like PDO, mysql, sqlite, debug etc
+* Build PHP with different variants like PDO, MySQL, SQLite, debug etc
-* Compile apache php module and separate them by different versions.
+* Compile Apache PHP module and separate them by different versions.
 * Switch versions very easily and is integrated with bash/zsh shell.
-* Install & enable php extensions into current environment with ease.
+* Install & enable PHP extensions into current environment with ease.
-* Install multiple php into system-wide environment.
+* Install multiple PHP into system-wide environment.
 * Detect path for Homebrew and MacPorts.

 ![phpbrew](https://raw.github.com/phpbrew/phpbrew/master/screenshots/01.png)